SublimeText/Theme-DAneo/README.md

 `"overlay_scroll_bars"`            | `"system"` | If `true` scrollbars are displayed only while scrolling.
 If `false` scrollbars are always visible.
 The default `"system"` enables overlay scrollbars on MacOS only.
 `"show_tab_close_buttons"`         | `true`     | Show a close button on each tab.

-For information about them please refere to the official [Sublime Text 3 Documentation](https://www.sublimetext.com/docs/3/themes.html#settings).
+For information about them please refer to the official [Sublime Text 3 Documentation](https://www.sublimetext.com/docs/3/themes.html#settings).

 ### Custom Theme Settings